 Today, 5.11 also boasts an extensive women’s tactical collection and new apparel catering to the outdoor and fitness markets.
 Head to www.511tactical.com.au for the full range on sale in Australia.

-Run by the non-profit Unsung Heroes Foundation, Veteran Grappling delivers fitness and wellbeing programs for Allied military veterans and other front-line professionals.
+A not-for-profit foundation, Veterans Grappling delivers fitness and wellbeing programs for Allied military veterans and other front-line professionals.
 These include classes in judo, Brazilian jiu-jitsu (BJJ), wrestling, Kinetic Fighting Personal Combatives (KEF–IC), yoga and mindfulness/meditation.

 The classes are designed by experienced instructors with extensive knowledge in the grappling arts, assisted by a medical team of physicians, physiotherapists, psychologists and exercise physiologists.
 Their collective aim is to ensure that all members can benefit from the classes, regardless of their level of ability and any restrictions imposed by injuries sustained through service.

-The strength of Veteran Grappling lies in the experience of its coaches, both on the battlefield and on the mats.
+The strength of Veterans Grappling lies in the experience of its coaches, both on the battlefield and on the mats.
 Scott Steer is a combat veteran who served in Afghanistan and Iraq, prior to which he had a successful career as a competitive grappler.
-A judo and BJJ Black-belt with 30 years of experience, he was formerly the tackling coach for the Gold Coast Suns AFL team.
+A judo and jiu-jitsu Black-belt with 30 years of experience, he was formerly the tackling coach for the Gold Coast Suns AFL team.

 Fellow coach Luke Meir has more than 20 years of martial arts experience, including time as a pro fighter, and holds instructor qualifications in BJJ, muay Thai, boxing and KEF–IC.
 An accredited exercise physiologist, Meir has nearly 10 years’ experience working with veterans on their health and fitness.